Using KPIs to Coach, Not Punish: Building High-Performance Sales Teams

 1. What are the best KPIs for coaching sales reps?

-The best KPIs are actionable and developmental—like calls made, opportunities created, and client touchpoints.
-They highlight effort and identify coaching moments.
+The best KPIs are actionable and developmental, such as calls made, opportunities created, and client touchpoints.
+These measures show the level of effort and make it easier to spot moments where coaching can help.

 2. How often should KPIs be reviewed with reps?